 You can also change out seasonal plants easily and experiment with their colour, type and placement.

 9. Using a Plastic Pot in Preventing the Spread of Invasive Plants

 There’s an easy way to preventing unwanted herbs from spreading from your plants’ roots or runners: installing a plastic edge on the ground.

 To apply this, you need to cut off the bottom of a plastic pot and retain the borders.

 You then bury the plant on the ground with its plastic edges and free your plants from invasive shrubs while also having control over its size.

 10. Use Zip Ties to Control Your Climbing Plants

-Vines always run up any way they want, but we can also control their directions through various techniques.
+Vines always run any which way they want, but we can also control their direction through various techniques.
 The most effective trick is by fastening them around their stalks to the path we want using zip ties.

 11. Grind Eggshells For Better Calcium Levels

-Most of us already know about the nutrients that broken egg shells provide to our plants.
-However, grinding egg shells into smaller pieces is a better way to do it since it makes it easier for the soil to absorb calcium.
+Most of us already know about the nutrients that broken eggshells provide to our plants…right?
+However, grinding eggshells into smaller pieces is a better way to incorporate them as it makes it easier for the soil to absorb calcium.